ZeroCater/pg_events/README.md

 Once properly setup, this package will automatically pick up any changes made to the database and set proper triggers and events.
 The build method is idempotent and could be called as many times.
 We use a combination of postgres built-in TRIGGER and LISTEN/NOTIFY to call defined methods in python.

+**Note** The auto rebuild feature only works if you have superuser permissions on the database.
+If you are using a postgres database on Heroku you cannot use this feature.
+For more details see the `build` method below.

 ## Installation

 Install the package using `pip`: